Hungry Happenings

 11. If you made chocolate hearts, pipe chocolate directly over top of the hot chocolate mix, then tap to remove air bubbles.
 Scrape off any excess chocolate, and chill until hardened.

 12. If you made chocolate spheres, heat a skillet over low heat for 20-30 seconds.
-Melt the top edge of one of the empty chocolates and place it over top of a filled chocolate.
+Melt the top edge of one of the empty chocolates and place it over the top of the filled chocolate.
 Press gently to seal the two pieces together.

 Recipe Notes